tedneward/Azgaarnoth/Classes/Prestige/TattooAdept.md

 In order to be accepted as a pupil by an established tattoo adept, you must have demonstrated that you are a skilled magician and tattoo artist in your own right.
 You must maintain a tattoo parlor for a period of at least one year, and you must have produced exceptional tattoos for a handful of noteworthy individuals who can spread the word of your talent.

+## Class Features
+As a tattoo adept, you gain the following class features.

 **Tattoo Adept**
 Level|Cantrips Known|Spells Known|Spell Slots|Slot Level|Features
 -----|--------------|------------|-----------|----------|--------